 Determination of defined benefit pension and postretirement plan obligations and their associated expenses requires the use of actuarial valuations to estimate the benefits that employees earn while working, as well as the present value of those benefits.
 We use the services of independent actuaries to assist with these calculations.
 Inherent in these valuations are economic assumptions, including expected returns on plan assets, discount rates at which liabilities may be settled, rates of increase of health care costs, rates of future compensation increases as well as employee demographic assumptions such as retirement patterns, mortality and turnover.
 The actuarial assumptions used may differ materially from actual results due to changing market and economic conditions, higher or lower turnover rates, or longer or shorter life spans of participants.
+During 2014, the Society of Actuaries released a new mortality table, which is believed to better reflect mortality improvements and is to be used in calculating defined benefit pension obligations.
+The Company adopted these new tables for its U.S. pension plans for use in determining its projected benefit obligations.
 Actual results that differ from the actuarial assumptions used are recorded as unrecognized gains and losses.
 Unrecognized gains and losses that exceed 10% of the greater of the plan's projected benefit obligations or the market-related value of assets are amortized to earnings over the shorter of the estimated future service period of the plan participants or the period until any anticipated final plan settlements.
 The assumptions used in the actuarial models are evaluated periodically and are updated to reflect experience.
 We believe the assumptions used in the actuarial calculations are reasonable and are within accepted practices in each of the respective geographic locations in which we operate.

-Expected long-term rates of return on pension plan assets were 7.50% for the U.S. plan, 6.00% for the U.K. plan and 3.50% for the Swiss plan at December 31, 2013.
+Expected long-term rates of return on pension plan assets were 7.50% for the U.S. plan, 6.00% for the U.K. plan and 3.00% for the Swiss plan at December 31, 2014.
 Our strategy with regard to the investments in the pension plans is to earn a rate of return sufficient to match or exceed the long-term growth of pension liabilities.
 The expected rate of return of plan assets represents an estimate of long-term returns on the investment portfolio.
 These rates are determined annually by management based on a weighted average of current and historical market trends, historical portfolio performance and the portfolio mix of investments.
 The expected long-term rate of return on plan assets at December 31 is used to measure the earnings effects for the subsequent year.
 The difference between the expected return and the actual return on plan assets affects the calculated value of plan assets and, ultimately, future pension expense (income).

-The discount rates for pension plan liabilities were 4.64% for U.S. plan and 1.75% to 10.25% with a weighted average of 3.78% for non-U.S. plans at December 31, 2013.
+The discount rates for pension plan liabilities were 4.02% for U.S. plan and 1.21% to 12.54% with a weighted average of 2.54% for non-U.S. plans at December 31, 2014.
 The discount rate enables us to estimate the present value of expected future cash flows on the measurement date.
 The rate used reflects a rate of return on high-quality fixed income investments that match the duration of expected benefit payments at the December 31 measurement date.
 The discount rate at December 31 is used to measure the year-end benefit obligations and the earnings effects on the subsequent year.
 Typically, a higher discount rate decreases the present value of benefit obligations and increases pension expense.